containrrr/watchtower/docs/private-registries.md

+# Private Registries

 Watchtower supports private Docker image registries.
 In many cases, accessing a private registry requires a valid username and password (i.e., _credentials_).
 In order to operate in such an environment, watchtower needs to know the credentials to access the registry.

 The credentials can be provided to watchtower in a configuration file called `config.json`.
 There are two ways to generate this configuration file: